ErjinC/Z-Prefix-App/README.md

   This app contains all the requested functionality outlined in the stories section of this readme.

 ## App-Server Communication
   This app communicates with the API correctly, and uses GET, POST, PATCH, and DELETE requests to communicate with the database.
+It GETs any time information from an item is rendered, POSTs user registration information and in item creation, PATCHes when items are edited, and DELETEs when you delete an item.

 ## Server
   This app has GET, PATCH, POST, and DELETE routes.